9 Corny Spanish Jokes That Will Help You Learn Spanish

 “No, la gente me saluda.” (“No, people greet me.”)

-This one plays on the verb saluda (the third person singular present tense conjugation of saludar), which means “to greet” and the adverb saludable, which means healthy or healthfully.
+This Spanish joke plays on the verb saluda (the third person singular present tense conjugation of saludar), which means “to greet” and the adverb saludable, which means healthy or healthfully.
 At least now you’ll know why everyone is asking you to “salute” a stranger!

 “¿Tienes wifi?” (“Do you have WiFi?”)